McIlwain is one of Australia’s most trusted and experienced contractors.

 Cert.
 IV (Workforce Training & Assessment), Advanced Diploma (Civil Construction), Advanced Diploma (Project Management), Cert IV (Building and Construction)

 Craig has over 25 years’ of operational and supervisory experience across a range of infrastructure projects.
 Since joining the McIlwain team in 1991 Craig has become an exceptional leader and ensures that all project team members are focused on maintaining safety, program, budget and systems compliance at all times.
-Craig also is also responsible for resource allocation, client liaison and provides overall stewardship of all aspects of project delivery.
+Craig is also responsible for resource allocation, client liaison and provides overall stewardship of all aspects of project delivery.

 Leon Krelle – Systems Manager